sisl/XPlaneConnectX/README.md

 # XPlaneConnectX

-In light of issues that the original `XPlaneConnect` seems to have with X-Plane 12 (especially with Ubuntu and macOS), this lightweight script provides a similar interface to read DataRefs, set DataRefs, and send commands as it is possible with the original `XPlaneConnect`.
+In light of issues that the original `XPlaneConnect` seems to have with X-Plane 12 (especially with Ubuntu and macOS), this lightweight, UDP-based script provides a similar interface to X-Plane than the original `XPlaneConnect`.

 At the moment, we provide implementations in Python 3 and Julia.
 The code was developed using Python 3.10, Julia 1.10, and X-Plane 12.1.
 We tested our code on Ubuntu 22.04, macOS Sonoma, and Windows 11.
 While we haven't tested the compatibility for X-Plane versions <12.0, we suspect compatiblity at least with X-Plane 11 since the UDP interface does not seem to have changed signifcantly.